deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 3. cloud9 IDE is then available at `http://localhost:8181`

-4. at first start, cloud9 needs to install some additional software, follow the instructions
+4. at first start, cloud9 needs to install some additional software, follow the on-screen instructions

+## Hello World BiBiGrid!

+After successful starting a cluster in the cloud, let's start with a small example : *Hello World*

 ## List running cluster

+Since it is possible to start more than cluster at once, it possible to list all running clusters:

+`java -jar bibigrid-openstack-2.0.jar -l`

+The command returns a informative list about your running clusters.

 ## Terminate a cluster

+Terminating a running cluster is quite simple :

+`java -jar bibigrid-openstack-2.0.jar -t <ID>`